-Medium-chained chlorinated paraffins (MCCPs), also known as chloro-paraffin, refer to a group of substances rather than a single one.
-Commercially available MCCP products generally consist of a mixture of linear chloro-alkanes with a medium carbon chain length in the range of C14-17, (EC No: 287-477-0, CAS No: 85535-85-9).
-Technical-grade MCCPs for industrial applications contain a broad range of combinations of carbon chain length and degree of chlorination between 20-70 % by weight.7 The chlorination levels of commoditised products are usually in the range of 40-70 % by weight mass as shown in Table 1-1 (EU RAR 2005).8 Under the REACH and CLP regulations, MCCPs are classified as substances from the UVCB category (Unknown or Variable Composition, Complex Reaction Products or Biological Materials).
+Medium-chained chlorinated paraffins (MCCPs), also known as chloro-paraffin, refer to a range of compositions/constituents rather than a single one.
+Commercially available MCCP products generally contain a range of compositions/constituents of linear chloro-alkanes with a medium carbon chain length in the range of C14-17, (EC No: 287-477-0, CAS No: 85535-85-9) Technical-grade MCCPs for industrial applications contain a broad range of combinations of carbon chain length and degree of chlorination between 20-70 % by weight.8 The chlorination levels of commoditised products are usually in the range of 40-70 % by weight mass as shown in Table 1-1 (EU RAR 2005).9 Under the REACH and CLP regulations, MCCPs are classified as substances from the UVCB category (Unknown or Variable Composition, Complex Reaction Products or Biological Materials).